Alagille syndrome

 What are the main symptoms of Alagille syndrome?

-The majority of the most severe symptoms are the result of lack of bile ducts in the liver causing liver damage and related problems.
-They might first be noticed by the presence of yellow tinged skin in an affected individual.
+The majority of the most severe symptoms are the result of a lack of bile ducts in the liver causing liver damage and related problems.
+They might first be noticed by the presence of yellow-tinged skin in an affected individual.

 Unique facial features of the syndrome include a prominent and broad forehead, deep set eyes, a straight nose, and a small pointed chin.
 Individuals with the condition also usually have an extra circular line on the surface of their eye.